sharpcoding/key-value-state-container/README.md

 - there is no versatile state management solution for React out-of-the-box

 ### How to design the state attributes?

+There is no silver bullet regarding this, yet there are some guidelines:
+- keep the state as flat as possible
+- do not store unnecessary attributes
+- if an attribute won't change or attribute won't be followed by a view, it can be an object with complex structure
+- if there seems some attributes are excessive, maybe it is a situation where the state should be split into two or more containers?

 ## License